wander3251/sugar-urban-3d-reconstruction/README.md

 ## Authors

+## Authors

-Developed by the project team as part of the Computer Graphics course.
+This repository was developed by the project team for the Computer Graphics course at the Federal University of Maranhão (UFMA).

+## Acknowledgements

+We thank the authors of the original SuGaR paper for making their implementation publicly available, enabling this academic reproduction.